 Train your discipline and willpower

 Self confidence is about mastering different aspects of your life.
-If you know you are good at someting you'll be recognized for that.
-And that will for sure boost your self-confidence
+If you know you are good at something, you'll be recognized for that.

 Start with small changes

-Everyone needs a transition when trying to achieve ambitious goals.
-When building self confidence the story is the same.
-This is about mastering your consciousness, and that can't be done overnight.
+Self confidence is about mastering your consciousness, and that can't be done overnight.

 Accept who you are